edupaulos/audio-player/README.md

 ## Technologies Used

-There are the framework/tools, that were chosen to build the solution:
+Here you can find the framework/tools, that were chosen to build the solution:
 - [React](https://react.dev/) - used as the main framework to construct the application logic;
 - [Vite](https://react.dev/) - used to create the boilerplate and run the project;
 - [Tailwindcss](https://tailwindcss.com/) - used to build the project styles quickly;